jclouds/legacy-jclouds/documentation/quickstart/rimuhosting.markdown

 2. The RimuHosting API uses a special key to authenticate.
 It is available from [http://rimuhosting.com/cp/apikeys.jsp]

 3. Setup jclouds
- * get the dependency `jclouds-rimuhosting` using our [http://code.google.com/p/jclouds/wiki/Installation#Getting_the_Latest_Release installation guide]
+ * get the dependency `jclouds-rimuhosting` using our [Installation Guide](/documentation/userguide/installation-guide).

 4. Start Coding
 * Obtaining a context to Rimuhosting